Nick

 explosive development proposals.

-a quick note about Sheila Foster's funeral: Thanksgiving service
+First a quick note about Sheila Foster's funeral:

 at Attenborough Church Friday, 4th January, 1.45 pm.
 Family flowers